chee-zaram/alx-system_engineering-devops/README.md

 This is a project that deals with configuration of a server to link a web server and an application server.

+## Web Stack Debugging #4

+In this project, we dive deeper into identifying and fixing bugs in the web stack.